holepunchto/bare-dev/README.md

 Options:
-  -p, --protocol <name>  the protocol to prepend to source URLs (default: "app") --print                write the bundle to stdout (default: true) -o, --out <path>       write the bundle to a file -h, --help             display help for command
+  -p, --protocol <name>  the protocol to prepend to source URLs (default: "app") -f, --format <name>    the format of the output (choices: "js", "c", default: "js") -n, --name <name>      the name of the manifest (default: "manifest") --print                write the bundle to stdout (default: true) -o, --out <path>       write the bundle to a file -h, --help             display help for command